Sigmmma/c20/src/content/h1/community-tools/obsolete/readme.md

 Directly editing tags in memory is a fast way to preview changes, but using [Standalone](~h1-standalone-build) and reloading a map after tag edits is nearly as fast.

 ## Prometheus
 **Prometheus** by the HaloDev team (Nick, Grenadiac, MonoxideC, CLuis, JamesD, Kornman, Talin64, rec0, ViperNeo) was a next-generation map editor aiming to support all editions of Halo 1 and Halo 2, building on the legacy of tools like SparkEdit and HMT.
 However, the project was never completed.
 Source code is available on [GitHub](https://github.com/HaloMods/Prometheus).
-A preview of this tool was featured in [_The Black Art of Halo Mods_][book].
+A preview of this tool was featured in [_The Black Art of Halo Mods_](https://www.proxeninc.net/Halo/Guides/BlackArtofHaloMods.pdf).

 # HEK mods
 ## LM_Tool